eclipse/mraa/docs/edison.md

   accuracy of 10bits.
 This ADC is only included on the arduino board.
 - AIO pins are treated as 0-5 in mraa_aio_init() but as 14-19 for everything else.
 Therefore use mraa_gpio_init(14) to use A0 as a Gpio
+- Arduino pin 7 can sometimes negatively impact the wifi capability, if using wifi avoid using this pin

 Intel(R) breakout board
 -----------------------